Consequences for late or non-filing of tax returns

 - Offer to compound the offence

-- Summon the Legal Personal Representative or Trustee responsible to Court
+- Summon the club/association or persons responsible for running of the club/association to Court

 Estimated Notice of Assessment

-IRAS may issue an estimated Notice of Assessment based on the trust’s past years’ income or any information that IRAS may have.
+IRAS may issue an estimated Notice of Assessment based on your club/association’s past years’ income or any information that IRAS may have.
 IRAS may make assumptions in estimating any increase in income.

 If you receive an estimated Notice of Assessment, you must: